Uzbekistan

 • Local guides

-• Entrances to monuments/ museums/ activities when included
+• Entrances to monuments/ museums/ activities, when included, and local workshops

 • Tour leader 24/24 with the group